 In just five years, the Simmons Comprehensive Cancer Center earned National Cancer Institute (NCI) designation recognizing achievement in those areas, a milestone that also has opened some of the most advanced national clinical trials to local cancer patients.
 And in 2015, after just another five years, Simmons was awarded “comprehensive” designation from the NCI, becoming one of only three such top-tier institutions in the state, and the only one in North Texas.
 The designation recognizes superior cancer care and prevention programs, along with pace-setting science and technology.

 Those strides testify to the commitment of the Cancer Center’s members, now more than 250 in total – the people behind the ideas, inspiration, industry, and innovation that propel progress in the lab, the clinic, and the community.
-But this decade of achievement also was not possible without a vanguard of visionaries who had set in place the cornerstones upon which today’s Cancer Center has been built.
+But this achievement also was not possible without a vanguard of visionaries who had set in place the cornerstones upon which today’s Cancer Center has been built.
 Learn about the foundation for the Simmons Comprehensive Cancer Center.

 Timeline of Achievement